Does this test have other names?

 How do I get ready for this test?

 You may need to fast for 12 to 14 hours before this test.
-In addition, be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+In addition, be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.